FlowFuse/website/src/blog/2023/05/bringing-high-availability-to-node-red.md

 the building blocks for creating a scalable and highly available solution, but it certainly doesn’t do all of the work for you.

-We've indentified our initial set of tasks and changes to how we'll run Node-RED instance with the k8s environment.
+We've identified our initial set of tasks and changes to how we'll run Node-RED instance with the k8s environment.
 You can follow our progress with this [issue](https://github.com/flowforge/flowforge/issues/1920) on our backlog.